F.A.S.T.

 F.A.S.T.
 Events

-To qualify for funding, events need a purposeful component (an ask or activity) for students and their families to partake in.
-Association members must be included in their interactions.
-F.A.S.T. events should be welcoming, purposeful, and sustainable.
-These events are not meant to be one and done!
-F.A.S.T. events must exist as a part of a series (3-4 installments) that share a common goal.
-The event descriptions should align to the goal and must show progress from the first event to the last event.
-A series of events isn’t the same event repeated multiple times.
+To qualify for FAST funding, events must have a purposeful and learning component or activity for students and their families.
+Association members must participate and engage parents, community organizations and partners.
+FAST events should be welcoming, purposeful, and sustainable.
+FAST events should be a part of a series of two or more events that share a common goal.
+The event description should align to the goals of the event and demonstrate progress from the first event to the last.
+A repetition of the same event does not meet the requirements of a series of two or more events as described above.

 STEM Nights